Break-Even MRR: The Metric Founders Ignore

 Why ramen profitability is the number that buys time

-Paul Graham named the most important milestone on this path in his essay on the subject: ramen profitable.
+Paul Graham named the most important milestone on this path in his essay Ramen Profitable.
 A startup is ramen profitable when it makes just enough to cover the founders’ basic living expenses.
 It is a deliberately humble bar, and it is the most powerful one a bootstrapper can hit.

 The power of ramen profitability is not the money.
 It is the time.
 The day your MRR crosses your founder break-even line, the countdown stops.
 You are no longer racing your savings to zero.
 You can keep building indefinitely, because the business now pays for the person building it.
 That changes every decision you make, because you are deciding from a position of survival rather than panic.

 This is why founder break-even, not some larger revenue target, is the first goal worth obsessing over.
 A million-dollar exit is a distant maybe.
 Ramen profitability is a near, concrete line that converts your business from a draining bet into a self-sustaining thing.
-It is the difference between a runway that ends and a runway that does not.
 Aim for it before you aim for anything bigger.

 The runway equation: how long until the line moves